WandLZhang/fast-science-0-stellar-engine/modules/project/README.md

 IAM bindings in the host project for API service identities can be managed from service projects in two different ways:

-- via the `service_identity_iam` attribute, by specifying the set of roles and service agents
+- via the `service_agent_iam` attribute, by specifying the set of roles and service agents
 - via the `service_iam_grants` attribute that leverages a [fixed list of roles for each service](./sharedvpc-agent-iam.yaml), by specifying a list of services
-- via the `service_identity_subnet_iam` attribute, by providing a map of `"<region>/<subnet_name>"` -> `[ "<service_identity>", (...)]`, to grant `compute.networkUser` role on subnet level to service identity
+- via the `service_agent_subnet_iam` attribute, by providing a map of `"<region>/<subnet_name>"` -> `[ "<service_identity>", (...)]`, to grant `compute.networkUser` role on subnet level to service identity

-While the first method is more explicit and readable, the second method is simpler and less error prone as all appropriate roles are predefined for all required service agents (eg compute and cloud services).
+While the first method is more explicit and readable, the second method is simpler and less error prone as all appropriate roles are predefined for all required service agents (e.g. compute and cloud services).
 You can mix and match as the two sets of bindings are then internally combined.

 This example shows a simple configuration with a host project, and a service project independently attached with granular IAM bindings for service identities.
+The full list of service agent names can be found in [service-agents.yaml](./service-agents.yaml)

 ```hcl
 module "host-project" {